cert-manager/issuer-lib/README.md

 ⚠️ Warning: This library's API is still subject to change.
 Developers using this library will have to update their code when updating to a newer version.

 0. Currently, this library is used to build production Issuers, but no open-source Issuers/ examples are available yet.
-We advice to use this library only for experimentation.
+We advise to use this library only for experimentation.
 1. Once we have an open-source Issuer that uses this library & we have an example project that shows how to use this library, we will start advising developers to build all new issuers on top of this library.
 2. Once we have a 2nd or 3rd open-source Issuer that uses this library, we should be able to guarantee more stability.